sassoftware/viya4-iac-aws/README.md

 The following are also required:
 - Access to an **AWS account** with a user that is associated with the applied [IAM Policy](./files/policies/devops-iac-eks-policy.json)

+  **NOTE:** The base [IAM Policy](./files/policies/devops-iac-eks-policy.json) document has been updated for the 7.2.0 release, you will need to adopt the updated permission list to take advantage of new features added to the viya4-iac-aws project code.
 - Subscription to [Ubuntu 20.04 LTS - Focal](https://aws.amazon.com/marketplace/pp/prodview-iftkyuwv2sjxi)

 #### Terraform Requirements: